lowlowd/WEALTHSIMPLE-BONUS/src/pages/terms.md

 ## 2. Website Purpose

-This website is an independent referral page created to provide information about KOHO's referral program.
-We are not officially affiliated with, endorsed by, or sponsored by KOHO Financial Inc.
+This website is an independent referral page created to provide information about Wealthsimple's referral program.
+We are not officially affiliated with, endorsed by, or sponsored by Wealthsimple Inc.

 ## 3. Referral Program

-The referral code and bonus information provided on this website are subject to:
+The referral link and bonus information provided on this website are subject to:

-- KOHO's official terms and conditions
+- Wealthsimple's official terms and conditions
-- Change without notice at KOHO's discretion
+- Change without notice at Wealthsimple's discretion
-- Eligibility requirements as determined by KOHO
+- Eligibility requirements as determined by Wealthsimple
 - Canadian regulatory compliance

 ## 4. Information Accuracy

 While we strive to provide accurate and up-to-date information, we make no warranties or representations about the completeness, accuracy, or reliability of the information on this website.
-For official information, please refer to KOHO's official website.
+For official information, please refer to Wealthsimple's official website.

 ## 5. No Financial Advice